-As of this date, I have visibly observed the general health status of the cattle in their herd and found to be healthy and are receiving proper care and treatment for routine health conditions.
-I have verified that this producer works with myself and has in place a protocol to identify treatment, sick cattle and for preventing further illness or cross contamination.
+As of this date, the veterinarians at our clinic have a recent and sufficient working knowledge of the general health status of the cattle in this herd.
+I have verified that this producer works with our veterinary clinic and has in place protocols to identify and treat sick cattle, and for preventing further illness or cross contamination.

 I have reviewed and discussed the use of veterinary medicines with the person responsible for the use of veterinary medicines for this herd.
-I have advised this person that veterinary medicines must always be used according to label directions, unless a licensed veterinarian who has a valid vet-client-patient relationship (VCPR) with the producer and the producer's herd has provided written direction to do otherwise.
+I have advised this person that veterinary medicines must always be used according to label directions, unless a licensed veterinarian who has a valid Vet-Client-Patient Relationship (VCPR) with the producer and the producer's herd has provided written direction to do otherwise.